Jaevent/cse15l-lab-reports/week-5-lab-report.md

 ![image](https://user-images.githubusercontent.com/114322700/198935302-9d58c49c-0cd4-4a46-b4be-4688a62ddc77.png)

 ## `-X`:
 The `-X` command displays the contents of the file even after exiting the `less` command.
-The following output displays the the output when the `less -X chapter-1.txt` command is used in the `technical/911report/` directory.
+The following images below displays the output when the `less -X chapter-1.txt` command is used in the `technical/911report/` directory and what is typed as the command.

 command: